 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements, on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control weakness, yet important enough to merit attention by those charged with governance.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weakness or, significant deficiencies.
+My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies.
 Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
-However, there was a significant deficiency that is required to be reported under Government Auditing Standards and is reported on the accompanying Schedule of Findings and Questioned Costs (page # 53) as item 2023-001.
-Government Auditing Standards require the auditor to perform limited procedures on The Housing Authority of Lake Charles's response to the noncompliance finding identified.
-The Housing Authority of Lake Charles's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, I express no opinion on the response.
+However, material weaknesses or significant deficiencies may exist that were not identified.